tmtsoftware/csw/docs/src/main/commons/unit-tests.md

 TMT CSW extensively uses unit testing for both Scala and Java code, using ScalaTest for the former, and primarily JUnit for the latter (TestNG is used in one instance for the Event Service).
-While this guide will not attempt to educate the reader on how to use these popular packages, it will serve to show some examples of how tests can be created for component code and demonstate some tools provided by CSW to simplify and enable integration of TMT components and other software with CSW and its services.
+While this guide will not attempt to educate the reader on how to use these popular packages, it will serve to show some examples of how tests can be created for component code and demonstrate some tools provided by CSW to simplify and enable integration of TMT components and other software with CSW and its services.

 ## CSW Test Kit

 CSW provides a set of tools for use by developers called the CSW Test Kit.
 This allows the developer to start CSW services within the testing environment, so that they can be accessed by the components and/or applications being tested, as well as the testing fixtures themselves.
 It also provides simple methods to start components or a set of components within a container, as well as an ActorContext to be used if other Actors are needed to be created in the tests.